 Back to Clair Patterson: Why He Encountered Resistance

-In the 1960s when Clair was working, one of the reasons he encountered so much opposition is that companies like the Ethyl Corporation not only possessed great lobbying power but employed the scientists conducting lead research.
-He didn’t just have to contend with the business interests themselves, he had to prove that the experimental methods used by the scientists they employed were wrong — scientists who were at the same time the recognized authorities, and incentivized to produce results that were positive for the lead industry.
+In the 1960s, when Clair was working, one of the reasons he encountered so much opposition is that companies like the Ethyl Corporation possessed great lobbying power and employed the scientists conducting lead research.
+He didn’t just have to contend with the business interests themselves.
+He had to prove that the experimental methods used by the scientists they employed were wrong — scientists who were at the same time the recognized authorities and incentivized to produce results that were positive for the lead industry.

-The conflict of interest may have been clear to him, but politicians needed to be convinced that there was a reason to mistrust the experimentation and studies of the established experts.
-The companies profiting from dangerous materials that harmed public health were in direct control of the people most trusted to protect public health.
+The conflict of interest may have been clear to him.
+Still, politicians needed to be convinced that there was a reason to mistrust the experimentation and studies of the established experts.
+The companies profiting from dangerous materials that harmed public health directly controlled the people most trusted to protect public health.

 It went further than that, however.
 After he began to criticize lead, Patterson was effectively cut out of the scientific community.
-Organizations that were ostensibly neutral, like the United States Public Health Service, refused to work with him.
+Like the United States Public Health Service, ostensibly neutral organizations refused to work with him.
 This went beyond lobbying against his findings and process.
-The businesses whose interests he threatened aimed to destroy his character, stop him from working and pull any funding he had, all because he noticed that people were falling ill and dying due to a material that made a lot of money for powerful people.
+The businesses whose interests he threatened aimed to destroy his character stop him from working and pulling any funding.
+He noticed that people were falling ill and dying due to a material that made a lot of money for powerful people.

 Keeping Bad Actors Out of Epidemiology